April 5th 2021

 What you need to do...

 Please arrive 10 minutes before the service begins, and practise social distancing (currently 2 meters apart).
-If there is a long queue or the weather is bad, please wait in your car until it’s clear to come in.

 The law currently requires you to wear a face covering whilst inside the building.
 This requirement is because: “…if you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.”